 The Contrarian Technical Index (CTI) is a high performance large cap equities timing model.
-It is unique from
+It's unique from

 the vast majority of price-only methods in that it does not rely on standard trend momentum or mean-reversion.